 - Turing and other codebreakers were also helped by 1) regularly repeated weather reports, which could serve as constants 2) situations in which when a new code was instituted, the same message could be repeated in both the new and the old codes 3) carelessness on the part of German operators who chose non-random settings, used names of girlfriends, used dirty words.

 - For the Naval enigma, it was also necessary to have special bigram tables which you could not figure on your own.
 Codebreakers like Turing benefitted greatly when German U-Boats were captured and the boarding parties took hold of these tables.

 To read more about this in depth, there is no finer book than A Battle of Wits by Stephen Budansky.
 In this volume you also can read about the great achievements of American Codebreakers, including the incredible story of what codebreaking achieved for the Battle of Midway.
 There is an especially clever thing that the codebreakers did to prove their point that you will enjoy reading about.

 Two important things to note: The book shows that, contrary to others, the attacks on neither Pearl Harbor nor Coventry were known to codebreakers — at least not enough details to be sure.
-FDR and Churchill DID NOT let them happen for larger political goals.
+FDR and Churchill (whatever their other many flaws) DID NOT let them happen for larger political goals.
 It was important not to let the Germans know they had been broken and ironically, one of the reasons they felt it could not be broken was because the Germans in fact easily broke the British codes!

 So don’t listen to what certain movies say.
 The real story of how Alan broke the Enigma is much more interesting and beautiful and is very fun mathematics.